 Director Statement

-The two female characters in After the Deluge spoke to me upon my first reading of the script.
+The two female characters in AFTER THE DELUGE spoke to me upon my first reading of the script.
 I was taken by the depth of their emotions, their quick wit, and their unabashed vulnerability.
 Their brief encounter in a pandemic-altered New York City resonated deeply, and I was struck by the ways in which John Patrick Shanley’s narrative captures a time—wracked by phases of isolation, disconnection, and confusion—that mirrored my own experience of it.

 Female-driven stories that reveal messy, imperfect characters who are vulnerable and yet strong are at the center of my cinematic work and vision.
 I saw these qualities in Sharka and Bridget immediately.
 Despite their edge, there is a softness.
 Although they are each quirky and unique, they are also relatable.
-Like the rest of us, they too are wearily trying to find their way forward in uncertain times.
+Like the rest of us, they, too, are wearily trying to find their way forward in uncertain times.
 I continue to admire the ways in which Bridget and Sharka each take personal risks to connect with each other, even when there are no guarantees.

 Over the course of the pandemic, and still, the natural world is a respite from our personal bubbles—our cramped apartments, our social media feeds, and our diminishing worlds.
 Even a park in New York City reminds us of the cycles of life and opportunities for growth.
-With After the Deluge, I want to give folks a glimmer of hope, a reminder that perhaps ‘this is where we begin again.’
+With AFTER THE DELUGE, I want to give folks a glimmer of hope, a reminder that perhaps ‘this is where we begin again.

 ABOUT FILMMAKER(S)